marcusjoshm/pb_cap_analysis/README.md

-# Microscopy Intensity Enrichment Analysis
+# Microscopy Intensity Analysis

-Universal Python analysis pipeline for analyzing microscopy data to assess intensity enrichment in particles using per-particle background subtraction.
+Universal Python analysis pipeline for analyzing microscopy intensity data using per-ROI local background subtraction.

 ## Overview

-This pipeline analyzes microscopy images to determine if particles are enriched with signal compared to background.
-It uses per-particle background subtraction based on perimeter intensity analysis with Gaussian peak detection.
-Originally developed for P-body Cap enrichment analysis, it has been refactored to work with any type of microscopy intensity data.
+This pipeline analyzes microscopy images to measure intensity in regions of interest (ROIs) with local background subtraction.
+It uses per-ROI background subtraction based on dilated region intensity analysis with Gaussian peak detection.
+Originally developed for P-body Cap enrichment analysis, it has been refactored to work with any type of microscopy intensity measurement.

 ## Features

 - **Universal Intensity Analysis**: Works with any intensity image - no longer limited to specific markers (Cap, G3BP1, etc.)
 - **Background Subtraction**: Two methods available:
-  - `minimum`: Uses minimum perimeter intensity
+  - `minimum`: Uses minimum background region intensity
-  - `gaussian_peaks`: Detects Gaussian peaks in perimeter histograms to identify true background (handles particles near enriched structures)
+  - `gaussian_peaks`: Detects Gaussian peaks in background region histograms to identify true background (handles ROIs near high-intensity structures)
-- **Per-Particle Analysis**: Each particle is analyzed individually with its own perimeter-based background
+- **Per-ROI Analysis**: Each ROI is analyzed individually with its own local background region
-- **ROI Support**: Uses ImageJ ROI zip files for precise particle definitions
+- **ROI Support**: Uses ImageJ ROI zip files for precise region definitions
-- **Visualization**: Generates intensity maps and perimeter histograms
+- **Visualization**: Generates intensity maps and background region histograms
 - **Flexible File Naming**: Automatically detects any `.tif` file with "intensity" in the filename

 ## Setup